-The k5 GSX-R1000 isn’t the fastest motorcycle tested but it will, and with its head held firmly high hold its own against pretty much any production motorcycle at any speed below 150 mph / 240 km/h.
+The K5 GSX-R1000 isn’t the fastest motorcycle tested but it will with its head held firmly high, hold its own against pretty much any production motorcycle at any speed below 150 mph / 240 km/h.

-For a 15-year-old motorcycle the GSX-R1000 is ballistic and deals out bloody noses to any competitor!
+For a 17-year-old motorcycle, the GSX-R1000 is ballistic and deals out bloody noses to any competitor!

-The GSX-R1000 does lose out to more modern motorcycles above 150 mph but still records and amazing 0-180 mph in only 21.33 and only around 3 odd seconds slower than a Ducati Panigale 1299.
-Against and R1 it is further behind but can monster the R1 below 8000 rpm in any gear and in most low rpm roll on situations.
+The GSX-R1000 does lose out to more modern motorcycles above 150 mph but still records an amazing 0-180 mph in only 21.33 and is only around three odd seconds slower than a Ducati Panigale 1299.

 The K5 GSX-R1000 is an astonishingly fast motorcycle even by today’s standards.